-Anti-clot drug recommended for new approval in EUSeptember 21st, 2012 in Medications /
+Anti-clot drug recommended for new approval in EUSeptember 21st, 2012 by Linda A. Johnson in Medications /

 (AP)—Advisers to European Union regulators have recommended approval of a new anti-clotting drug for use by adults with a common irregular heart rhythm that boosts risk of strokes or blood clots, drugmakers Bristol-Myers Squibb Co. and Pfizer Inc. said.

 The drug, Eliquis, is a crucial one for the two companies, which have been slammed by new generic competition slashing sales of their top-selling drugs.
 Meanwhile, the partners are trailing competitors in a three-way race for global market share in a new class of anti-clotting drugs expected to be blockbusters, with sales well over $1 billion a year.

 Pfizer and Bristol-Myers, both based in New York, said Friday advisers to the European Medicines Agency have issued a positive opinion on Eliquis for use in patients with the irregular rhythm called atrial fibrillation if it's not caused by a heart valve problem.
 If the European Medicines Agency approves it, that would allow sales in all 27 European Union member states, as well as Iceland and Norway.